Kim Egel Kim Egel

 Q: I hear the term “inner child” thrown around in the world of psychology/self help.
 What does that even mean?

-The term “inner child” is referring to that part of you that can be holding onto past pains, hurts, traumas and emotional distress that’s affecting your ability to function and make healthy choices, whether it’s conscious or not, in your present life.
+The term “inner child” often refers to the part of you that can be holding onto past pains, hurts, traumas and emotional distress that’s affecting your ability to function and make healthy choices, whether it’s conscious or not, in your present life.

 It’s suggested that if you have a “wounded” past self within, this part of self will “act out” that pain within your adult life and relationships.
 When our inner child is holding onto past pain and without peace, we can find ourselves, in the present, making choices from that hurt place within .